Preparing for your baby’s first winter is very important, especially if you live where winters can bring severe weather.

 - If you use wood, coal or another alternative heat source be sure it has been cleaned, inspected and serviced before the cold weather arrives.

-*Check to be sure smoke detectors and carbon monoxide detectors are working and change their batteries in the fall.
 Your heating system will have different maintenance requirements based on whether it is gas, oil or electric.

 Courtesy of www.usfa.fema.gov